datarasov/FinalProj/README.md

-# FinalProj - A Machine Learning Application for the Image Recognition in Cloud
+# FinalProj - A Machine Learning Application for Image Recognition in Cloud
 This project is a final work on the cource "Development of the artificial intelligence applications" The team consists of 5 persons